namnh663/namnh663.github.io/docs/knowledge/testing-fundamentals.md

 {:toc}
 </details>

+## Software Development Life Cycle (SDLC)

+SDLC is a systematic process used by software developers to design, create, test, and maintain software applications.
+It encompasses various phases and activities to ensure the development of a high-quality software product.
+The specific phases and their details can vary depending on the SDLC model used, but the following is a typical representation of the SDLC phases:

+1. **Planning:**
+   - **Objective:** In the planning phase, project stakeholders define the software's purpose, scope, requirements, and objectives.
+The project plan, schedule, and budget are established.
+   - **Key Activities:** Requirements gathering, feasibility analysis, project scope definition, risk assessment, and resource planning.

+2. **Analysis:**
+   - **Objective:** During the analysis phase, detailed requirements are gathered, and the functional and non-functional requirements of the software are documented.
+This phase helps in understanding the problem to be solved.
+   - **Key Activities:** Requirement elicitation, documentation, analysis, and validation.

+3. **Design:**
+   - **Objective:** The design phase focuses on creating a blueprint for the software.
+It includes defining the architecture, data structures, interfaces, and components needed for implementation.
+   - **Key Activities:** High-level design, low-level design, database schema design, and user interface design.

+4. **Implementation (Coding):**
+   - **Objective:** In the implementation phase, developers write the actual code for the software.
+This is where the design is translated into executable code.
+   - **Key Activities:** Writing, testing, and debugging code, as well as ensuring adherence to coding standards.

+5. **Testing:**
+   - **Objective:** Testing ensures that the software meets its requirements and functions correctly.
+It includes finding and fixing defects, verifying functionality, and validating against the design.
+   - **Key Activities:** Functional testing, integration testing, system testing, acceptance testing, and regression testing.

+6. **Deployment:**
+   - **Objective:** The deployment phase involves releasing the software to the target environment, making it available to end-users.
+This may include installation, configuration, and data migration.
+   - **Key Activities:** Release planning, installation, configuration, and user training.

+7. **Maintenance:**
+   - **Objective:** After deployment, the software enters the maintenance phase, where it is regularly updated, improved, and supported.
+This phase can continue for the life of the software.
+   - **Key Activities:** Bug fixing, performance optimization, feature enhancements, and ongoing support.

+8. **Evaluation and Feedback:**
+   - **Objective:** Throughout the SDLC, evaluation and feedback loops occur, allowing stakeholders to provide input, review progress, and make necessary adjustments.
+   - **Key Activities:** Collecting feedback from users and stakeholders, evaluating the software's effectiveness, and adapting the development process as needed.

+The choice of SDLC model and the specific phases can vary based on the project's size, complexity, and requirements.
+Modern software development often involves a mix of methodologies and practices to meet evolving demands efficiently and deliver high-quality software products.

 ## Software Testing Principles

 Software testing is guided by several fundamental principles that help ensure effective and thorough testing of software applications.
 These principles provide a framework for testers to plan, execute, and evaluate testing activities systematically.
 Here are some key software testing principles: